 To book any appointment call 01643 703289

 The surgery telephone lines are open from 8.00 am - 6.30 pm Monday - Friday.
-Our doors open at 8.30am until 6.30pm.
-There is also a Saturday morning surgery by appointment only.
+Our doors open at 8.15am until 6.00pm.
+Selected evening GP appointments are available by advanced booking.

 You do not need to contact the surgery first thing in order to be seen as we operate sit and wait clinics throughout the day for patients with acute problems.
 Our telephone lines are very busy first thing in the morning, to avoid the rush you may wish to call after 10am if possible.
 Mondays are our busiest day and Monday mornings are particularly hectic so you may wish to avoid this time if you are able to do so.